 New Jersey Federal and State All In One Labor Law Poster with all federal and state regulations.
-Add the Constant Coverage Plan and stay in poster compliance for 2014, 2015, and 2016 by receiving updates during the coverage period.
+Add the Constant Coverage Plan and stay in poster compliance for for 2015, 2016 and 2017 by receiving updates during the coverage period.

 Poster Dimensions: 24" x 42"